Vedant-Gidra/Text-Auto-Completer/README.md

 Users can also add new words to the dictionary, which will be saved persistently in a dictionary.txt file.

 ## Features
-- utocomplete words as you type
+- Autocomplete words as you type
 - Add new words dynamically
 - Persist new words to a file (dictionary.txt)
 - Fast lookup using Trie structure